Versioning

 - Exclude pre-release versions (

-) - Longer polling intervals to reduce system load
+pre-release=false) - Longer polling intervals to reduce system load

 - Prioritize monitoring ease with structured logs